BREAST CANCER SCREENING and BREAST DENSITY Q & A:

 is breast density significant?

-contain more glandular and connective tissue.
-Less dense
+Dense breasts contain more glandular and connective tissue

 harder to spot in dense tissue than in fatty tissue,

-An analogy is often used to describe the way dense
+analogy is often used to describe finding cancer in dense

-tissue looks on film, "It's like looking for a polar
+breast tissue that "it's like looking for a polar bear in a

-bear in a snow storm."
-Breast cancers are readily seen
+snowstorm."
+Breast cancers are readily seen in fatty tissue

-Dense breast tissue itself is a risk factor for breast
+Dense breast tissue itself is also a risk factor for breast

 cancer, with the risk 4-6 fold higher in women with